bioidiap/bob.ip.skincolorfilter/doc/guide.rst

    import bob.io.base.test_utils
    import bob.io.image
    import bob.ip.facedetect
-   from bob.ip.skincolorfilter.skin_color_filter import SkinColorFilter
+   import bob.ip.skincolorfilter

    import pkg_resources
-   face_image = bob.io.base.load(bob.io.base.test_utils.datafile('001.png', 'bob.ip.skincolorfilter'))
+   face_image = bob.io.base.load(bob.io.base.test_utils.datafile('test-face.jpg', 'bob.ip.skincolorfilter'))

 =============
- Users Guide
+ User Guide
 =============

-This skin color filter relies on the result of face detection.
-The skin color values are estimated from the center of the detected face area.
-The probability of a pixel to be of skin color is modeled as a bivariate gaussian in the normalized rg colorspace
+This skin color filter relies on the result of face detection, hence you might want to use :py:mod:`bob.ip.facedetect` (and in particular :py:func:`bob.ip.facedetect.detect_single_face`) to first detect a face in the image.

+The skin color distribution is modeled as a bivariate gaussian in the normalised rg colorspace.
+The parameters of the distribution are estimated from a circular region centered on the face, where extreme luma values have been eliminated (see [taylor-spie-2014]_ for details).

 Skin pixels detection in a single image
 ---------------------------------------